About this Site

 This site is operated by Tim Noonan of Oak Creek, Wisconsin (which is in south suburban Milwaukee).
-I am a DXer and radio hobbyist, and have been for 37 years now.
+I am a DXer and radio hobbyist, and have been for 41 years now.
 I work on this web site because of my love of radio listening, of DXing, and of collecting information--three of my favorite activities.

 Founded in early April 1998, Radio/DX Information from Wisconsin is intended to have a regional focus.
 I am always looking for current news about AM, FM, and TV stations, as well as longwave beacons, in this part of the country.
 I define this region as including OH, MI, IN, IL, WI, MN, IA, MO, ND, and SD.
 I make no claims of comprehensive coverage of radio and TV in these states, but when I learn of a newsworthy item of general interest, I post it here.
 My sources are many and varied; I read Internet and print materials, make notes from my own listening, and welcome the help of individuals who pass along information.
 When I travel, I include observations made on the road, in an effort to stay current on the ever-changing radio scene.

 not, as you prefer.